cloro

 Why scrape when you can pay OpenAI for the API?
 Four reasons.

 1. Citations and web search.
-The web UI browses the internet and cites sources when it does.
+The web UI browses the internet and cites sources.
 The standard API doesn’t, unless you build a RAG pipeline around it.
-For brand-monitoring and citation tracking, the API is structurally incapable.
+For brand monitoring, the API is structurally incapable

 2. Search-vs-memory behavior.
 The web UI decides when to search the web.
-That decision itself is information — knowing your category’s queries trigger web search vs answer from training matters for AI SEO.
+That decision is itself information.
+Knowing which queries trigger web search matters for AI SEO

 3. Shopping cards, brand entities, and Custom GPTs.
-Per our breakdown of ChatGPT’s product surfaces, the web UI now embeds shopping cards, structured brand entities, and Custom GPT results that don’t exist in the API response.
+Per our breakdown of ChatGPT’s product surfaces, the web UI now embeds shopping cards, structured brand entities, and Custom GPT results.
+None of that exists in the API response

 4. Reality check.
 You want to know what users see, not what a raw model outputs in a vacuum.
-With 900M weekly users and 2.5B prompts/day, the web UI is the surface that defines a category’s “ground truth” — not the API.
+With 900M weekly users and 2.5B prompts/day, the web UI defines a category’s ground truth

 The five technical challenges of scraping ChatGPT

-Before the per-tool sections, the constraints that shape every production decision.
+Before the per-tool sections, here are the constraints that shape every production decision.

 1. Cloudflare’s 2026 bot detection stack